angelafeliciaa/TabulaRAG/README.md

 <p align="center">
   <strong>A fast-ingesting tabular data MCP RAG tool backed with cell citations.</strong><br/>
   Upload a CSV or TSV, then query it in natural language.
 Results include cell-level citations so you can trace exactly where each answer came from.
+We also have multi-role access where admin users can add, delete, edit datasets as well as invite users to their enterprise/organization via invite codes.
 </p>

 <p align="center">